LTE & 5G NR-Based CBRS Networks: 2024 – 2030 – Opportunities, Challenges, Strategies & Forecasts

 Summarized below is a review of LTE and 5G NR-based CBRS network across the United States and its territories:

-Mobile Network Densification: Verizon has progressively rolled out CBRS spectrum for its LTE service across thousands of cell sites and is in the final stage of activating 5G NR-equipped CBRS small cells to supplement its existing 5G service deployment over C-band and mmWave (Millimeter Wave) spectrum.
+Mobile Network Densification: Verizon has rolled out CBRS spectrum across thousands of cell sites in select markets, although these investments have been dwarfed by its more extensive C-band 5G buildout.
 Claro Puerto Rico and several other mobile operators are also using CBRS to expand the capacity of their networks in high-traffic density environments.

-Fixed Wireless Broadband Services: Frontier Communications, Mediacom, Midco, Nextlink Internet, Mercury Broadband, Surf Internet, Cal.net, IGL TeleConnect, OhioTT and MetaLINK are some of the many WISPs (Wireless Internet Service Providers) that have deployed 3GPP-based CBRS networks for fixed wireless broadband services in rural and underserved markets with limited high-speed internet options.
+Fixed Wireless Broadband Services: Frontier Communications, local2u, Mediacom, Midco, Nextlink Internet, Mercury Broadband, Surf Internet, Cal.net, IGL TeleConnect, OhioTT and MetaLINK are some of the many WISPs that have deployed 3GPP-based CBRS networks for fixed wireless broadband services in rural and underserved markets with limited high-speed internet options.

 Private Cellular Networks: The availability of CBRS spectrum is accelerating private LTE and 5G network deployments across a multitude of vertical industries and application scenarios, extending from localized wireless systems for geographically limited coverage in factories, warehouses, airports, rail yards, maritime terminals, medical facilities, office buildings, sports venues, military bases and university campuses to municipal networks for community broadband, distance learning and smart city initiatives.
 Some notable examples of recent and ongoing deployments are listed below:

 Education: Higher education institutes are at the forefront of hosting on-premise LTE and 5G networks in campus environments.
-Texas A&M University, Purdue University, Johns Hopkins University, Duke University, Cal Poly, Virginia Tech, University of Wisconsin-Milwaukee, Stanislaus State, West Chester University and Howard University are among the many universities that have deployed cellular networks for experimental research or smart campus-related applications.
+Texas A&M University, Johns Hopkins University, Ohio State University, Duke University, Purdue University, Virginia Tech, University of Nebraska-Lincoln, University of Wisconsin-Milwaukee, University of New Mexico, Howard University, West Chester University and Stanislaus State are among the many universities that have deployed cellular networks for experimental research or smart campus-related applications.
 Another prevalent theme in the education sector is the growing number of private LTE networks aimed at eliminating the digital divide for remote learning in school districts throughout the United States.

-Healthcare: During the height of the COVID-19 pandemic, regional healthcare provider Geisinger took advantage of CBRS spectrum to deploy a private LTE network for telemedicine services in rural Pennsylvania while Memorial Health System utilized a temporary CBRS network to provide wireless connectivity for frontline staff and medical equipment in COVID-19 triage tents and testing facilities at its Springfield (Illinois) hospital.
-Since then, healthcare providers have begun investing in CBRS-enabled private wireless networks on a more permanent basis to facilitate secure and reliable communications for critical care, patient monitoring and back office systems in hospital campuses and other medical settings.
+Healthcare: During the height of the COVID-19 pandemic, regional healthcare provider Geisinger took advantage of CBRS spectrum to deploy a private LTE network for telemedicine services in rural Pennsylvania, while Memorial Health System utilized a temporary CBRS network to provide wireless connectivity for frontline staff and medical equipment in COVID-19 triage tents and testing facilities at its Springfield, Illinois, hospital.
+Since then, Stanford Health Care, VA Puget Sound Health Care System and other healthcare providers have begun investing in CBRS-enabled private wireless networks on a more permanent basis to facilitate secure and reliable communications for critical care, patient monitoring and back office systems in hospital campuses and other medical settings.

-Manufacturing: German automotive giant BMW has deployed an industrial-grade 5G network for autonomous logistics at its Spartanburg plant in South Carolina.
-Rival automaker Tesla is migrating PROFINET/PROFIsafe-based AGV (Automated Guided Vehicle) communications from Wi-Fi to private 5G networks at its factories.
-Agricultural equipment manufacturer John Deere is installing private cellular infrastructure at 13 of its production facilities.
+Manufacturing: Toyota Material Handling has implemented a private 5G network for Industry 4.0 applications at its Columbus production complex in Indiana.
+Similarly, German automotive giant BMW has deployed an industrial-grade 5G network to support autonomous logistics at its Spartanburg plant in South Carolina.
+Rival automaker Tesla is also migrating PROFINET/PROFIsafe-based AGV communications from Wi-Fi to private 5G networks at its factories.
+Agricultural equipment manufacturer John Deere has installed private cellular infrastructure at 12 of its production facilities, while CPChem (Chevron Phillips Chemical) has implemented LTE and 5G-ready private networks for eight Texas sites.
 Dow, another prominent name in the U.S. manufacturing sector, has adopted a private LTE network to modernize plant maintenance at its Freeport chemical complex in Texas.
-FII (Foxconn Industrial Internet), Del Conca USA, Logan Aluminum, OCI Global, Schneider Electric, Bosch Rexroth, CommScope, Ericsson, Hitachi and many other manufacturers are also integrating private 4G/5G connectivity into their production operations.
+LyondellBasell, Hyster-Yale, LG Electronics, FII (Foxconn Industrial Internet), Del Conca USA, Standard Steel, Logan Aluminum, OCI Global, Schneider Electric, Bosch Rexroth, CommScope, Ericsson, Hitachi and many other manufacturers are also integrating private 4G/5G connectivity into their production operations.

 Military: All branches of the U.S. military are actively investing in private cellular networks.
-One noteworthy example is the U.S. Navy's standalone private 5G network at NAS (Naval Air Station) Whidbey Island in Island County (Washington).
-Operating in DISH Network's licensed 600 MHz and CBRS spectrum, the Open RAN-compliant 5G network delivers wireless coverage across a geographic footprint of several acres to support a wide array of applications for advanced base operations, equipment maintenance and flight line management.
+Examples extend from JMA Wireless' Open RAN-compliant nomadic 5G network solution for deployable frontline operations to the U.S. Navy's standalone private 5G networks at NAS (Naval Air Station) Whidbey Island in Island County, Washington, and JBPHH (Joint Base Pearl Harbor-Hickam), Hawaii.
+Operating in DISH Network's licensed 600 MHz and CBRS spectrum, the Whidbey Island network delivers wireless coverage across a geographic footprint of several acres to support a wide array of applications for advanced base operations, equipment maintenance and flight line management.
+The smaller network in Hawaii is a self-contained and transportable 5G system for tactical communications.

 Mining: Compass Minerals, Albemarle, Newmont and a number of other companies have deployed 3GPP-based private wireless networks for the digitization and automation of their mining operations.
 Pronto's off-road AHS (Autonomous Haulage System) integrates private cellular technology to support the operation of driverless trucks in remote mining environments that lack coverage from traditional mobile operators.

-Retail & Hospitality: Private cellular networks have been installed to enhance guest connectivity and internal operations in a host of hotels and resorts, including the Sound Hotel in Seattle (Washington), Gale South Beach and Faena Hotel in Miami (Florida), and Caribe Royale in Orlando (Florida).
-The American Dream retail and entertainment complex in East Rutherford (New Jersey) and regional shopping mall Southlands in Aurora (Colorado) are notable examples of early adopters in the retail segment.
+Retail & Hospitality: Private cellular networks have been installed to enhance guest connectivity and internal operations in a host of hotels and resorts, including the Sound Hotel in Seattle, Washington; Nobu Hotel in Las Vegas, Nevada; and Gale South Beach Hotel, Gale Hotel & Residences, Faena Hotel and Caribe Royale Resort in Florida.
+The American Dream retail and entertainment complex in East Rutherford, New Jersey; regional shopping mall Southlands in Aurora, Colorado; and Miracle Mile Shops in Las Vegas, Nevada, are notable examples of early adopters in the retail segment.

-Sports: The NFL (National Football League) is utilizing CBRS spectrum and private wireless technology for coach-to-coach and sideline (coach-to-player) communications during football games at all 30 of its stadiums.
-HSG (Haslam Sports Group) and other venue owners have installed 3GPP-based private wireless infrastructure at stadiums, arenas and other sports facilities for applications such as mobile ticket scanning, automated turnstiles, POS (Point-of-Sale) systems, digital signage, immersive experiences, video surveillance, crowd management and smart parking.
-FOX Sports and ARA (American Rally Association) have employed the use of private 4G/5G networks to support live broadcast operations.
+Sports: Sports leagues such as the NFL (National Football League), PGA Tour, Disc Golf Pro Tour, ARA (American Rally Association) and Formula DRIFT are utilizing CBRS spectrum and private wireless technology for live broadcasting, enhanced fan engagement and gameplay operations.
+ASM Global, HSG (Haslam Sports Group), SS&E (Spurs Sports & Entertainment) and other venue owners have also installed 3GPP-based private wireless infrastructure at stadiums, arenas and other sports facilities for applications such as mobile ticket scanning, automated turnstiles, POS (Point-of-Sale) systems, digital signage, immersive experiences, video surveillance, crowd management and smart parking.

-Transportation: Private cellular networks have been deployed or are being trialed at some of the busiest international and domestic airports, including Chicago O'Hare, Newark Liberty, DFW (Dallas Fort Worth), Dallas Love Field and MSP (Minneapolis-St. Paul), as well as inland and maritime ports such as SSA Marine's (Carrix) terminals in the ports of Oakland and Seattle.
-Other examples in the transportation segment range from on-premise 4G/5G networks at Amazon's FCs (Fulfillment Centers), CalChip Connect's Bucks County distribution center and Teltech's Dallas-Fort Worth warehouse to Freight railroad operator's private LTE network for rail yard workers at its outdoor rail switching facilities.
+Transportation: Private cellular networks have been deployed or are being trialed at some of the busiest international and domestic airports, including Chicago O'Hare, Newark Liberty, DFW (Dallas Fort Worth), Dallas Love Field, MIA (Miami International Airport) and MSP (Minneapolis-St. Paul), as well as inland and maritime ports.
+Other examples in the transportation segment range from on-premise 4G/5G networks at Walmart’s and Amazon's distribution and fulfilment centers to freight railroad operator Norfolk Southern’s private LTE network for rail yard workers at its outdoor rail switching facilities.

 Utilities: Major utility companies spent nearly $200 Million in the CBRS PAL auction to acquire licenses within their service territories.
 Southern Linc, SDG&E (San Diego Gas & Electric), SCE (Southern California Edison) and Hawaiian Electric are using their licensed spectrum holdings to deploy 3GPP-based FANs (Field Area Networks) in support of grid modernization programs while Duke Energy has installed a private LTE network operating in the unlicensed GAA tier of CBRS spectrum.
 Among other examples, Enel has deployed a CBRS network for business-critical applications at a remote solar power plant.